bdheard/PythonEssentials/Slides/Module00.md

 1. Dictionaries and Sets
 1. Object-oriented Python
 1. Creating and Using Modules
-1. Errors and Exception Handling
+1. Async & Web APIs
 1. Working with Files
 1. Regular Expressions
 1. Using the Standard Library